Apple iPhone 8 event 2017: Start time, how to watch and what to expect

 - Where: To watch the event live, head to this Apple page.

-- How: To watch the live stream, you'll need an iPhone, iPad, Mac (Safari only), Apple TV or Windows 10 PC (Edge browser only).
+- How: To watch the live stream, you'll need an iPhone, iPad, Mac (Safari only), Apple TV or Windows 10 ($199.99 at Dell Home) PC (Edge browser only).
 Owners of second-, third- or fourth-generation Apple TV set-top boxes can watch the keynote from the Apple Events channel.

 Follow the live blog